mjp0/cryptodoneright/README.md

 ************************************************************************/
 ```
-This library gives you ready-to-go best practice crypto functions so you don't have to worry about getting crypto right.
+This library gives you ready-to-go best practice crypto functions, so you don't have to worry about getting crypto right.

 Crypto is a convenience API built on top of audited and secure cryptographic implementations like sodium (https://download.libsodium.org/doc/).
-We do all the necessary steps behind the scenes for every day app tasks like hashing passwords correctly or encrypting sensitive data for storing.
+We do all the necessary steps behind the scenes for everyday app tasks like hashing passwords correctly or encrypting sensitive data for storing.

-This library will change accordingly if security industry best practices for supported tasks change.
+This library will change accordingly if the security industry best practices for supported tasks change.
 We also try to offer tools for migrating old data up to the new standards so upgrading old data would be just a click away.

 ### SUPPORTED TASKS